BitPoet/RtfPasterTinyMce/README.md

 Unlike regular copy and paste e.g. from MS Word, where images are contained as file:// links and unusable, images are pasted as data: URLs.

+Since every application constructs the clipboard contents differently, the RTF parser may or may not be able to extract everything.

+### Tested
+Microsoft Word:  works
+LibreOffice Writer: doesn't work

 ## Version

 0.0.3 - alpha